 They were asked to select three or four appliques that they wanted to add to their apron- we had hearts, flowers, dragonflies, and ladybug appliques to choose from- and once they selected theirs, they brought them over to me at the “ironing station” where I ironed them onto the apron for them.

-The Cooking Activities:
+Cooking Party Activities:

 A little freeze dancing is always fun!

-While the adults were cleaning up the tables… the kids headed outside for some freeze dancing (here is where having three big brothers is a HUGE help at parties!).
+While the adults were cleaning up the tables, the kids headed outside for some freeze dancing (here is where having three big brothers is a HUGE help at parties!).
 We then put all of the baked pizzas on plates and matched them up to their baker, and the girls enjoyed lunch on our back deck.